inkVerb/VIP/501-shell/Lesson-00.md

   - CSS
   - JavaScript
 - JavaScript animates HTML and CSS
+- PHP is a "Server language" (works on the web server, browsers never know)

 ### Render 'naked' HTML on a web page
 - `<h1>`, `<h2>`, etc